 What the brand likely doesn’t know is that their core consumer values a safe community and believes in fulfilling their obligations to others.
 They also like to maintain traditions, which fits nicely with the brand’s core messaging.
 They are optimistic, devoted to their faith and want to be seen as trustworthy.
 Now my image of this consumer, who I will call “The Traditional Optimist”, begins to take shape in my mind’s eye.

-When I think about “The Traditional Optimist”, I can see the consumer rewarding themselves with a warm savory dinner of Marie Callender’s Pot Pie Entrée and enjoying it with their spouse alone, as the platform reveals 60% of consumers are married and 59% don’t have kids under 18 living at home.
+When I think about “The Traditional Optimist”, I can see the consumer rewarding themselves with a warm savory dinner of Marie Callender’s Pot Pie Entrée and enjoying it with their spouse alone, as our consumer intelligence platform reveals 60% of consumers are married and 59% don’t have kids under 18 living at home.

 Since the brand over-indexes with females that are 55 and older, I want to attempt to reach younger consumers.
 To do this, I want to connect with the 25-44-year-old brand customer, and potentially target men and women separately.